 Almond butter is made for pureeing or processing raw or roasted almonds.
 Almond butter typically has more nutritional value than peanut butter because it has more minerals and even fiber.
 However, for folks with a peanut allergy or intolerance, almond butter is a great option.
 But almond butter is great for anyone looking for something slightly different.
 It has a nuttier flavor.
 Look for unsweetened almond butter for cake recipes.
 You can find it in most health food stores and in the health food department of most major grocery store chains.

 How to Make Almond Butter Cake

-Again, start by placing the almond butter in the microwave.
-In fact, I used the same bowl from the wet ingredients above.
-Fewer dishes to do is always nice.
+- Warm the almond butter in the microwave.
+(I used the same bowl from the batter above)

-If you love this almond butter cake recipe, you’re going to fall head over heels for these simple cake recipes too:
+This almond butter cake recipe is the best!
+If you love it as much as we do, you’re going to fall head over heels for these simple cake recipes too:

 Almond Butter Cake